TCDocProc/arch/README.md

 Full phone support

 ###Shepherding - Completed
-Upon seeing our patient interface for the very first time the user will be presented with a series of instructional popups that will point at elements of interest in the interface and guide them through using the system.
-This will not show up the next time the user returns.
+Upon seeing our patient interface for the very first time the user will be presented with a series of instructional popups that points at a certain part of the interface and guide the user through using it.
+During this process everything on the screen, except for the part of interest for the current step of the instructions, is greyed out and non-interactable.
+This further aids the user to see exactly what part of the interface we're trying to teach them.
+Using cookies we ensure the Shepherding only happens once and not the next time the user returns.
 The purpose of this is to familiarise the user with the key components of the interface.

+We use an open-source HubSpot library called [Shepherd](https://github.com/HubSpot/shepherd) to achieve this.
+However the part that handles greying out parts of the screen and stopping interaction is done by us and not HubSpot's library.

+If you want to show the tutorial again but it's not your first time visiting the page, you can simple trigger it again using the 'Show Tutorial' button in the top bar on screen.